 - Does the collection agency have proof that it has the right to collect it?

-You should also assess other factors that may help get the case dismissed, such as:
+You should also seek legal advice to assess other factors that may help get the case dismissed, such as:

 - Statute of limitations.
 In Texas, creditors and debt collectors only have a certain amount of time to pursue a debt collection lawsuit.
-This time limit is called a statute of limitations, and it is four years in Texas .
+This time limit is called a statute of limitations.
+It is four years in Texas .
 You cannot be sued for the alleged unpaid debt if the time limit has passed.
 Therefore, if a creditor or debt collection agency sues you after this period, you can dismiss the lawsuit.

 - Proper service.
 Were you properly served with the lawsuit?
-If you were not notified in accordance with Texas law, then the case might be invalid.
+If you were not notified under Texas law, then the case might be invalid, and in some situations, it could be moved to federal court.

 If you identify errors in the lawsuit against you, you may be able to have it dismissed.

-Based on the strengths and weaknesses of the debt collector’s case and your financial situation, you and your attorney will decide on a debt collection defense strategy that aligns with your best interests.
+Based on the standings of the debt collector’s case, your attorney will decide on a defense strategy for your debt collection case.

-For example, if you believe the lawsuit should not proceed and have evidence to support this, you can file a motion to dismiss the lawsuit.
+For example, if you believe the lawsuit should not proceed, you can file a motion to dismiss the lawsuit.
+Meanwhile, you can take proactive steps in the legal process to protect your rights with the help of debt attorneys.
 Another way to avoid litigation is to negotiate a settlement outside of court .
-You may be able to negotiate a lower amount than the original claimed debt.
+You may be able to negotiate a lower debt amount than the original claimed debt through a settlement agreement with debt collector.
 You may also have the option to negotiate paying the settlement amount over a period of time instead of in a single payment.
-For example you could settle a $10,000.00 lawsuit for $6000.00 and then stipulate that you have 12 months to pay the $6000 settlement.
+For example, you could settle a $10,000.00 lawsuit for $6,000.00 and then set up a payment plan to pay the $6,000 settlement over 12 months.
 This would give allow you to pay $500.00 per month and that can help you with your monthly budget.

-Another potential option to explore is bankruptcy, depending on your financial situation.
-A bankruptcy attorney from our firm can explore this option with you to determine whether you may qualify to discharge your debts through bankruptcy.
+Another potential option to explore is bankruptcy, especially if collection agencies are aggressively pursuing multiple debts.
+A bankruptcy attorney from our law firm can explore this option with you to determine whether you may qualify to discharge your debts through bankruptcy.
 This is a good option if you have debts other than the one alleged in the lawsuit.
-For instance, if you have thousands of dollars of credit card debt, then it may be in your best interest to file bankruptcy and address all of your debt with one bankruptcy filing verus battling each creditor individually.
+For instance, if you have thousands of dollars of credit card debt, then it may be in your best interest to file bankruptcy and address all of your debt with one bankruptcy filing versus battling each creditor individually.
+You may also want to consult a financial advisor to better understand how bankruptcy might impact your overall financial situation.

-You may also consider counter-suing the debt collector.
+You may also consider counter-suing the debt collector, potentially seeking to recover attorney fees if the debt collector has violated your rights.
 For example, you might have grounds to counter-sue if the debt collector violated the Fair Debt Collection Practices Act (FDCPA).

 Schedule a Consultation With Warren & Migliaccio Today